myeditha/cm_spellchecker/README.md

 - Write function/feature in either `spellcheck.py` or a helper file
 - Test functionality of the new feature by writing a new test function in `tests.py` (see file for more details and examples).
 - Run `python harness.py` in the topmost directory
-- If you would like to see more details about passed/failed tests, run `python harness.py -V`
+- If you would like to see more details about passed/failed tests, run `python harness.py -V

+## Commands

+Command: `python main.py test.txt -A 1 -outputType firstOf -langTag tel`

+If you want to know more about each option, just do `python main.py -h`

 ## Notes